What Is the Difference Between SEO and PPC?

 PPC is short for “pay-per-click,” and it’s the opposite of organic optimization.
 Instead of relying on free and organic queries, pay-per-click focuses on paying for reach.
 Whenever a consumer clicks on an ad, the company paying for it gets charged a fee.
 Essentially, the bigger your advertising revenue is, the more potential customers you have.

-PPC typically reflects in search ads, but there are also social media and display ads.
+PPC is typically reflected in search ads, but there are also social media and display ads.
 For this to be implemented, there are four advertising strategies: keyword research, bid setting, ad creation, and audience targeting.
 These principles apply to social ads, too, barring keyword research.
 Most pay-per-click advertising is done for Google.

 The Four Pillars of Pay-Per-Click